shakes76/PatternFlow/recognition/2021_ISIC_Improved_UNet/README.md

 - `OPT_LEARNING_RATE` denotes the `Adam` learning rate.

 Once the network is finished,
-1. It will generate `Loss` and `Dice Coefficient` graphs as shown in the `Results` section above.
+1. It will generate `Loss` and `Dice Coefficient` graphs as shown in _Figure 3_ and _Figure 4_ above.
-2. It will then proceed to evaluate the test set, and some performance metrics will be output to the screen, as shown in the `Results` section above.
+2. It will then proceed to evaluate the test set, and some performance metrics will be output to the screen, as shown in _Figure 5_ above.
-3. A histogram of the Test Set's DSC distribution throughout evaluation will be generated.
+3. A histogram of the Test Set's DSC distribution throughout evaluation will be generated, as shown in _Figure 6_ above.
-4. 20 images of the Original Image / Ground Truth Mask / Model-generated Mask will be generated, as shown in the `Results` section above. (_Note: you may change the amount of images output using the `local_batch` variable in the `generatePredictions` method in `driver.py`_)
+4. 20 images of the Original Image / Ground Truth Mask / Model-generated Mask will be generated, as shown in _Figure 7_ above. (_Note: you may change the amount of images output using the `local_batch` variable in the `generatePredictions` method in `driver.py`_)